beatrice57/pceec2/README.rst

   original version, Terttu Nevalainen, has given permission to distribute on github.

-- a lemmatized version of the corrected parsed files, using the Oxford English Dictionary (OED) as lemma authority

 - a corrected version of the accompanying sociolinguistic information

 - accompanying documentation concerning the source texts

 Citation